 The loggers are nodes in a hierarchy.

-Within the hierarchy a logger named x.y
+Within the hierarchy a logger named x.y is considered to be a child of

-logger x
+logger x,

-is considered to be a child of
+and a logger x.y.z is considered to be a child of

-logger x.y
+logger x.y.

 The root logger has no name, and is considered to be the parent of

-, and all other loggers whose name does not include a period.
+logger x, and all other loggers whose name does not include a period.

 The root logger can be acquired by calling Logger::getRootLogger(),

-and it is referred to in configuration files as log.rootLogger
+and it is referred to in configuration files as log.rootLogger.

 Any setting applied to a parent node will apply to all its descendents, uinless they have their own settings.
 Consider the following configuration file settings: